This page is about me, and about RomeWise. Hi, I'm Elyssa Bernard, the creator and publisher of the RomeWise web site.

 Over the years, we created hundreds of email templates in answer to the myriad questions we'd get from our guests about their stay in Rome.

-In all the time we ran our hand-holding, customer-service oriented Rome boutique hotel, I collected and memorized hundreds of questions (and answers) that I know visitors have when they are coming to Rome, especially for the first time.
+In all the time we ran our hand-holding, customer-service oriented Rome boutique hotel, I collected hundreds of questions (and answers) that I know visitors have when they are coming to Rome, especially for the first time.

 I loved to use our guests' needs as an excuse to eat and drink my way around Rome (for "research for the hotel.").

-Between all my eating in Rome, taking cooking classes in Rome, having a Roman husband to couch me in the ins and outs of all the food he grew up with, and knowing several chefs and foodies in Rome, I have become very well-versed in Rome cuisine and am happy to tell anyone (and everyone) about it if they are willing to listen to me!
+Between all my eating in Rome, taking cooking classes in Rome, having a Roman husband to couch me in the ins and outs of all the food he grew up with, and knowing several chefs and food professionals in Rome, I have become very well-versed in Rome cuisine and am happy to tell anyone (and everyone) about it if they are willing to listen to me!

-I soon realized the FAQ page on our web site would not be enough, but did not want to weigh down the hotel's website with so much tourist information.
+I soon realized the FAQ page on our B&B web site would not be enough, but did not want to weigh down the hotel's website with so much tourist information.
 And, I also knew we could not answer all the people who wanted our help but did not stay at the hotel.

 So I created this web site as a guide for all of them; all of you.
 This guide is for everyone coming to Rome who wants to know not just the basic stuff but all the interesting and even esoteric things in between.